When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Long-Context Quality

 \section{Long-Context Quality}

 The efficiency gains reported in Section~\ref{sec:efficiency} are meaningful only if hybrid models preserve functional quality at long contexts.
 We evaluate on LongBench~\citep{bai2023longbench} (real-world QA and summarization, 8K--22K tokens) and RULER~\citep{hsieh2024ruler} (synthetic needle-in-a-haystack retrieval, 4K--128K tokens).
-Importantly, no dedicated long-context extension training was performed: all students were distilled on sequences of at most 4K tokens.
-The resulting gap relative to the teacher is therefore expected and could likely be narrowed with targeted long-context training~\citep{chen2026hybridlinearattentionright}.
+All students were distilled on sequences of at most 4K tokens with no dedicated long-context extension stage; the gap to the teacher reported below should be read in that light (see Section~\ref{sec:discussion}).

 On LongBench (Table~\ref{tab:longcontext_quality}), all students fall substantially short of the teacher.
 The architecture hierarchy mirrors the short-context results (Table~\ref{tab:arch_comparison}): Pure Mamba collapses (Avg 3.0), Pure KDA is moderate (12.6), and both hybrid variants lead, with Hybrid KDA (14.5) narrowly ahead of Hybrid Mamba (14.0).
 Individual task rankings vary (Hybrid Mamba leads on DuReader and TriviaQA, while Hybrid KDA is stronger on HotpotQA, MuSiQue, and NarrativeQA), but the overall gap to the teacher remains large, underscoring that short-context distillation alone does not fully transfer long-range comprehension.